-In this example we are locking the sent ether in DelayedPayment contract and using scheduling to trigger the fallback function.
-When the fallback function is executed, it will route the call into the payout() function.
-The payout() function will check the current block number and check if it is not below the lockedUntil time or else it reverts the transaction.
+When the fallback function is executed, if the contract has a balance (which it does since we sent it 2 ether on deployment) it will route the call into the payout () function.
+The payout () function will check the current block number and check if it is not below the lockedUntil time or else it reverts the transaction.
 After it checks that the current block number is greater than or equal to the lockedUntil variable, the function will transfer the entrie balance of the contract to the specified recipient.

 As can be seen, this will make it so that a payment is scheduled for a future date but won't actually be sent until that date.
-This example uses a simple payment, but the EAC will work with arbritrary logic.
+This example uses a simple payment, but the EAC will work with arbitrary logic.
 As the logic for a scheduled transaction increases, be sure to increase the required callGas in accordance.
 Right now, the gas limit for a transaction is somewhere in the ballpark of 8,000,000 so there's plenty of wiggle room for experimentation.